 Fellows are selected through a competitive application process.
 Individuals who demonstrate strong leadership qualities can be nominated by professionals and lay leaders in the New York Jewish Community.
 Qualified applicants are invited to apply to create the second cohort of 18 candidates.
 Application and nomination process is open and the program will begin January 2017.
 Application is available online at www.cojeco.org/keystone/

-An Information Session about the Keystone Fellowship for representatives of nominating agencies as well as potential program applicants will take place on November 3, 2016 at 6:30 pm at NYU Kevorkian Library, 255 Sullivan Street, New York, NY 10012.
+An Information Session about the Keystone Fellowship for representatives of nominating agencies as well as potential program applicants will take place on November 3, 2016 at 6:30 pm at Kimball Hall, 246 Greene street, Main Floor, New York.

 To RSVP to the Information Session, please email Irina Rakhlis (Program Manager) at email@example.com